Tempeh: or

 Kripik tempe snack crackers; a thinly sliced tempeh, battered and deep fried until crispy.
 It is popular across Java, but notably produced in Bandung, West Java and Malang, East Java.

-Grilled tempeh

-Grilled tempeh over charcoal or fire.

 Tempeh sandwich or tempeh burger

 Fried, grilled or otherwise cooked tempeh patties, sandwiched between slices of bread or hamburger buns with salad, sauces or seasonings.

 Preservation

 Freshly made, raw tempeh remains edible for a few days at room temperature.
 It is neither acidic nor does it contain significant amounts of alcohol.
 It, however, does possess stronger resistance to lipid peroxidation than unfermented soybeans due to its antioxidant contents.

 Cooked as tempe kering, the deep-fried and seasoned bits of tempeh can last for a month or more and still be good to consume, if cooked correctly and stored properly in an air-tight jar.
 The deep-frying process removes the moisture, preventing further fermentation and deterioration, thus prolonging its shelf life.